-Category Points Percent Notes Reading 5% Make sure you are logged in to zyBooks to get credit for reading completion.
-Drop 2 lowest-completion assignment chapter sections (not chapters!)
-Labs 10 Points each/12 total 10% Drop 2 lowest, average others evenly Programming Assignments 6 total 50 points each 40% Tests Midterm 100 Points 20% See section 2.4 on Exams Final Exam 100 points 25% Must pass final exam to pass the class.
+Category Total Weight Notes Quizzes 3% In-class quizzes or other activities as indicated Drop the 2 lowest quizzes Reading 2% Make sure you are logged in to zyBooks to get credit for reading completion Both practice and challenge activities are required Drop 2 lowest-completion assignment chapter sections (not chapters!)
+Labs 10% Drop 2 lowest, average other labs evenly Programming Assignments 40% 6 PAs, equally weighted All PAs are required; none of them will be dropped from the course mark Midterm 20% See section 2.4 on Exams Final Exam 25% The exams average must be a passing grade to pass the class.
 See section 2.4 on Exams